 - In a large saucepan over medium heat mix the heavy cream, vanilla bean scrapes and actual vanilla pod, 1/4 cup sugar and salted caramel.
 Let cook until boiling, then remove from heat.
 Cover with lid and let mixture steep for 10 minutes.
 Remove vanilla bean pod and set saucepan aside.
 Place vanilla bean pod in a plastic bag and fill with sugar to make vanilla sugar for the tops of the creme brulee, set aside.

 - In the bowl of an electric mixer combine remaining 2 tbsp sugar and egg yolks.
 Beat on high until they start to turn a paler yellow color.
 Then, slowly add the cream in small increments continually stirring, mixer on low.
 Once fully incorporated pour cream evenly into ramekins.
-Fill roasting pan with hot water until about halfway up the ramekins.
+Fill roasting pan (affiliate link) with hot water until about halfway up the ramekins.
 Bake for 40-50 minutes, you want the middle to be set but still have a little give, not super giggly.
 Take the ramekins out of the water bath and let cool for 20 minutes then refrigerate for at least 3 hours or up to 4 days.